yeecode/ObjectLogger/README.md

 And for each attribute, we can change the way it is recorded in the ObjectLoggerClient system, such as changing the name.

-To enable this function, first change the `yeecode.objectLogger.autoLogAttributes` in the configuration to `false'.
+To enable this function, first change the `yeecode.objectLogger.autoLogAttributes` in the configuration to `false`.

 ```
 yeecode.objectLogger.autoLogAttributes=true